Root Canal Therapy for Brookfield Patients

 If necessary, the drilled hole will be temporarily filled until a permanent seal can be made using a dental crown.
 But don’t worry: an anesthetic will be administered prior to the procedure that will numb the tooth and the surrounding area, so you shouldn’t feel a thing.

 Most patients who need to have a root canal done in our office experience little to no discomfort or pain and enjoy a restored tooth that can last almost as long as its healthy original.
 However, it’s not uncommon for some patients to experience sensitivity or tenderness for a few days after the procedure.
 Over-the-counter pain relievers or prescription medications should help alleviate this within a few days.

 Elite Family Dental Of Brookfield provides root canal therapy for Brookfield-area patients and would be more than happy to discuss the procedure with you in greater detail.
-Please contact our office to schedule an appointment to receive more information prior to your procedure to help ease your fears and concerns.
+Whenever a sudden, painful incident affects your oral health, give us a call and schedule an appointment.
+Reach out to our office by calling 262-782-1655 at your earliest convenience!